smsajjadzaidi/smsajjadzaidi/README.md

 ### Hi there 👋

-I am a mid-level python developer having around 3 years of industry experience.
-I’m currently working as a python developer for @sinecure-ai.
-I enjoy testing out new libraries and packages, and love contributing in them.
+I am a mid-level Python developer with more than 4 years of industry experience.
+I’m currently working as a Python developer for @sinecure-ai.
+I enjoy testing out new libraries and packages and love contributing to them.

-You can reach me at :email: smsajjadzaidi@gmail.com
+You can reach me at: smsajjadzaidi@gmail.com

 My other profile links :link: